svalinn/radial_build_tools/README.md

 See examples folders for demonstrations of tools

 ## plot_radial_build.py
-Main plotting functionality, can be called from command line via:
+Main plotting functionality can be called from command line via:

 `python plot_radial_build.py ExampleRadialBuild.yml`